ramrom/rams_dot_files/cheatsheets/artificial_intelligence_ai_cheatsheet.md

 - TPUs made trasformers feasible
 - prompt - in AI parlance it means a set of instructions or questions given to an AI system to elicit a different type of response
     - i.e. how to ask AI something in a way to get what you want
+- vibe coding - conversation human-in-loop interaction with AI to do stuff
+- agentic coding - more autonomous than vibe coding

+## AGENTS
+- github copilot - propietary coding agent built for pair programming and tight integration into editors
+- opencode - opensource CLI coding agent written in typscript
+- crush - a fork of opencode, written in go

 ## PROTOCOLS
 - MCP - model context protocol